Things to do in Bowral

 Historic Berrima

-Visiting Berrima is a great thing to do from Bowral – it’s just a ten minute drive away.
+Visiting Berrima is a great thing to do from Bowral – it’s just a ten-minute drive away.
 When Berrima was founded in 1831, the idea was to make it the major town in the region.
 That’s why you’ll find the large sandstone courthouse and gaol from the 1830s.

 In the end, that didn’t happen and the train line went through Moss Vale and Mittagong instead.
 But historic Berrima still has one of the state’s best preserved Georgian villages and you’ll see many of the important heritage buildings just walking along the main street.